bccbass/WebserverParentFolder/README.md

 ### **Project Management (R10)**

 Project management and planning are imperative for productive and stream lined software development.
 By laying out the projects requirements and the steps needed to meet those requirements implementation becomes more manageable and efficient.
 In planning for the Personnel API many elements from AGILE development were incorporated, including user stories, daily standups, features and sprints to complete the features.
 In addition to creating an accurate ERD early in development, [Trello](https://trello.com/invite/b/VWm2omOk/) was used heavily to plan and track the projects development.
 Trello is a project management web app that excels at tracking numerous tasks, with extended functionality for dates/deadlines as well as team collaboration.
+It's design is perfectly suited to facilitate Agile project development.
 Before beginning the project the trello board was populated with cards for In-progress tasks, To Do tasks, Features and Completed tasks.
 Mid-development cards for bugs and for fixed-bugs were implemented to track smaller issues that needed attention.
-Deadlines were associated with tasks to ensure the project stayed on course, within scope and would be delivered within the assigned timeframe.

 ![trello-overview](./docs/r10-screenshots/Screenshot%202023-06-25%20at%2010.51.27%20AM.png)
 ##### Earlier stages of development 6/25/2023